Phornee/geom3/README.md

 ## Changelog
 * 1.0.1: Breaking changes: changed interface to get input parameters as references instead of values
 * 1.0.3: Better documentation
+* 1.1.0:
+    * Line3::dist_point (Calculates the minimum distance between a point and a line)

 ## Pending:
 * Documentation with explanation of formulas in all functions